-Historic distribution of Vegetation Type 1a
+Historic distribution of Vegetation Type 1e

 Metasediment rocks

 The most common underlying geology on the Gold Coast is metasediment rocks.
 Metasediment rocks are a type of metamorphic rock (rock transformed by heat and pressure).
 Originally these rocks were sedimentary rocks which were formed on the ocean floor through the deposition and solidification of sediment.
 These sedimentary rocks were subsequently buried underneath other rocks and subjected to high pressures and temperatures, causing the rock to recrystallize.
 This recrystallization process is known as metamorphosis, hence the term metamorphic rocks.
 About 300 million years ago these metamorphic rocks were pushed upward by geologic processes, creating much of the ranges, hills and lowlands on the Gold Coast.

-2017 EXTENT AND CONSERVATION STATUS

-Gold Coast

-The 2017 extent of this vegetation type on the Gold Coast is 2,524 hectares
+2017 EXTENT AND CONSERVATION STATUS Gold Coast The 2017 extent of this vegetation type on the Gold Coast is 1,019 hectares.
 1 HECTARE (HA) = 2.46 ACRES = THE SIZE OF AN INTERNATIONAL RUGBY FIELD

-^{} Extent as mapped in 2017.
+Extent as mapped in 2017.
 Includes remnant vegetation only.
-Does not include disturbed remnant or regrowth

-Queensland

-The conservation status of vegetation in Queensland is specified under the Vegetation Management Act 1999, which lists this regional ecosystem (RE 12.11.3) as being of 'Least Concern'.
+Does not include disturbed remnant or regrowth Queensland The conservation status of vegetation in Queensland is specified under the Vegetation Management Act 1999, which lists this regional ecosystem (RE 12.8.8a) as being 'Of Concern'.
 LIKELIHOOD OF BECOMING EXTINCT (in QLD) due to biodiversity loss/degradation

-MOST LIKELY LEAST LIKELY Endangered Of Concern Least Concern

-USEFUL RESOURCES

-City of Gold Coast website: Environmental weeds and invasive plants.
+USEFUL RESOURCES City of Gold Coast website: Environmental weeds and invasive plants.
 Find out more about regional ecosystems at the Queensland Government Regional Ecosystems webpage.

-CREDITS

-Content - ngh Environmental and Jason Searle.
-Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiper ©

-Version 3, November 2020

-THREATS

-This vegetation type is largely restricted to more fertile escarpment areas adjoining rainforest and is susceptible to infestation by Lantana and other dense understorey growth, particularly in the absence of fire.
-It is a naturally restricted vegetation type that can transition towards rainforest in the absence of fire, and relies on appropriate fire management (low frequency, moderate to high intensity fires).
+CREDITS Content - ngh Environmental and Jason Searle.
+Vegetation Type Photo - Lui Weber C Unless otherwise noted all other photos - Glenn Leiper C Version 3, November 2020 THREATS VT1e is largely restricted to more fertile high-altitude ridges and slopes, and is therefore susceptible to infestation by Lantana, Molasses Grass and other dense understorey growth, particularly in the absence of fire.
+It is a naturally restricted vegetation type that can transition towards rainforest or wetter tall open forest (VT41) in the absence of fire.
+It therefore relies on appropriate fire management (moderate frequency, moderate intensity fires).
 Weed and fire management are key to the healthy management of this vegetation type.
-Please refer to the Queensland Government's Regional Ecosystem Description Database for more information including suggested fire regimes.

-Common threats to all vegetation types
+Refer to the Queensland Government's Regional Ecosystem Description Database for more information including suggested fire regimes.
+Common threats to all vegetation types Clearing Native vegetation is protected by Federal, State and local legislation.

-Clearing

-Native vegetation is protected by Federal, State and local legislation.
 However, with increasing population growth in the region, Southeast Queensland is experiencing large amounts of vegetation clearing, particularly in areas designated for urban development.
 Protecting native vegetation on your property is one of the most beneficial things you can do to protect wildlife and the natural environment.

-Weeds

-Environmental weeds are the second biggest threat to our natural environment after land clearing.
-Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by:

-- out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - · increasing the risk of destructive wildfire, - often being toxic to people and animals.
+Weeds Environmental weeds are the second biggest threat to our natural environment after land clearing.
+Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by: - out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - increasing the risk of destructive wildfire, - often being toxic to people and animals.
+Fire Very broadly, vegetation types are either adapted to fire or fire sensitive.
+Fire can become a threat if: - it extends into vegetation types which should not be burnt e.g. rainforest, - the frequency and/or intensity of the fire is too high, - the area burnt is too large.

-Fire

-Very broadly, vegetation types are either adapted to fire or fire sensitive.
-Fire can become a threat if:

-- it extends into vegetation types which should not be burnt e.g. - the frequency and/or intensity of the fire is too high, - the area burnt is too large.

-Grazing

-The grazing of animals like cattle, horses, goats and feral animals such as deer can cause trampling or loss of diversity of seedlings and compact soil, preventing natural regeneration.

-Collecting